jefvasquezg/acme/README.md

 # Hi team IOET.

-The proposed test was developed with Python and its estándar library, Using Camel Case notation also I did trying to use the pattern chain of responsability however the algorithm was short the implementation have some limits.
+The proposed test was developed with Python and its estándar library, Using Camel Case notation also I did trying to use the pattern chain of responsibility however the algorithm was short the implementation have some limits.

 # The Project contains the following folders: